Frink History, Family Crest & Coats of Arms

-Where did the English Frink family come from?
-What is the English Frink family crest and coat of arms?
-When did the Frink family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Frink family history?Frink is a name of Anglo-Saxon origin.
+Frink is a name of Anglo-Saxon origin.
 It was a name given to a person who was referred to as being free or generous.
 The surname was originally derived from the Old French franc, which meant "liberal, generous."
 In this case, the name would have been initially bestowed as a nickname either on someone who was generous or in an ironic way on someone who was stingy.
 The surname also has origins from the Norman official title, the frank which also means free.
 To confuse matters more, the surname could have been derived from the Norman personal name "Franc," which was originally an ethnic name for one of Frankish race.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Frink were recorded, including Frank, Franks, Franke, Frankes, Frenk, Frink and many more.

-Another 77 words (6 lines of text) are included under the topic Early Frink Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Frink Notables in all our PDF Extended History products and printed products wherever possible.

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Frink family emigrate to North America: